joaomilho/what-is-programming-curry-on/README.md

 >
 > -- <cite>James Noble & Robert Biddle, Notes on Postmodern Programming</cite> <sup>22</sup>

-Also Dijkstra has critized harshly the role of analogy in programming courses:
+Also Dijkstra has criticized harshly the role of analogy in programming courses:

 > It is the most common way of trying to cope with novelty: by means of metaphors and analogies we try to link the … the novel to the familiar.
 Under sufficiently slow and gradual change, it works reasonably well; in the case of a sharp discontinuity, however, the method breaks down: though we may glorify it with the name "common sense", our past experience is no longer relevant, the analogies become too shallow … more misleading than illuminating.
 >